CraneStation/wasmtime-wasi/docs/WASI-api.md

 - <a href="#fd_seek.whence" name="fd_seek.whence"></a><code>[\_\_wasi\_whence\_t](#whence) <strong>whence</strong></code>

-    Relative to which position the move should take place.
+    The base from which the offset is relative.

 Outputs: